 Your application is then sent to the mediation service.
 They will contact you to let you know whether you have been accepted for free mediation.
 If you’re accepted they will make an appointment for you and the other party to attend.

 People are often more satisfied with outcomes they agree on than with decisions imposed by a third party, even when the third party is a judge.
 When people involved in a family law dispute have equal power, BC laws encourage them to try to reach an agreement rather than proceed to trial.
 This not only maintains people’s control over decision making but avoids the escalation of hostility that often accompanies court proceedings.
 This free service offers eligible families the chance to resolve all aspects of their family law disputes through mediation – and any issues not resolved can still be brought to court if necessary.

-Infographic courtesy of the Legal Services Society of BC
+Infographic courtesy of Legal Aid BC